-From routine cleanings and fillings to bruxism devices, Dr. Andrew D. Mylander is equipped to handle all your dental needs.
-To help you understand your options, we've included descriptions of some of our leading services on this page
+From routine cleanings and fillings to bruxism devices, Dr. Mylander is equipped to handle all your dental needs.
+To help you understand your options, we've included descriptions of some of our primary services on this page

 Initial Oral Examination

 Your initial oral examination includes a visual examination, charting, periodontal probing, diagnosis and treatment recommendations.
-We will also take x-rays, which includes the panoramic x-ray for proper diagnosis of the anterior (front) and posterior (back) teeth as well as the bite-wing x-ray series for proper diagnosis of proximal decay of posterior teeth.
+We will also take x-rays, which includes the panoramic x-ray for proper visualization of the jawbones and sinuses, anterior (front) and posterior (back) teeth as well as the bite-wing x-ray series for proper diagnosis of decay in-between teeth.

 Teeth can become crooked, chipped, cracked, and even overlap as a result of many factors, including traumatic injury, bruxism (grinding) or even heredity.
 Cosmetic contouring and reshaping procedures can remedy, and in many cases, greatly improve these conditions.